DiscreteZOO/DiscreteZOO-sage/INSTALL.md

 To use the Sage interface, you will first have to obtain [Sage](http://www.sagemath.org/) (any version from 6.7 on should do, although 6.10 contains some fixes that allow using all applicable methods on graphs from *DiscreteZOO*).
 Then either [download](https://github.com/DiscreteZOO/DiscreteZOO-sage/archive/master.zip) the contents of the repository and unzip it, or clone the repository to your local computer.

+Once you have your local copy of the repository, you should run the `init.sh` script from its root directory inside a Bash-compatible shell (e.g. Terminal on Linux or Mac OS, or Cygwin/Git Bash on Windows).
+This initializes the submodule containing object specifications.

 Your local copy will contain a folder named `discretezoo`, which contains the Python module that acts as the Sage interface.
 To use it, you should make sure that it is in the serach path of Sage's copy of Python.
 There are two basic ways of achieving this:
 * Run Sage from the root folder of this repository.
 * Copy or symlink the `discrete` folder into the search path, e.g.